Keenpoint/git-auto-pull/README.md

 curl here.the.ip.of.the.machine:1337
 ```
-where 1337 listened by the auto-pull.
+where 1337 is the port listened by the auto-pull.

 #### Run it